-NonProfit, Education & Human Services Community
+NonProfit, Education & Human Services

 Ideal for students majoring or minoring in Educational Studies, Sociology, Religion, African American Studies, or Anthropology.
 This path is well-suited for those passionate about service, mentorship, and creating community-based impact within schools and nonprofit organizations.